 The DLM alternate assessment is designed to assess a student's knowledge, skills, and understanding of the Essential Elements, not the student's ability to use braille.
-Therefore, braille should only be selected if the student is proficient in reading braille and not selected for emerging braille readers.
+Therefore, braille should be selected only if the student is proficient in reading braille and should not be selected for emerging braille readers.
 The Alternate Form-Visual Impairment option may be more suitable for a student with a visual impairment who is not proficient in reading braille.